Top 10 changes to property depreciation laws

-The federal budget changes to depreciation tax laws do not apply if you buy the property in a corporate tax entity, a super fund (note self-managed super funds do not apply here) or a large unit trust.
-In other words, you can still buy a second-hand property in a company name and claim depreciation on it.
+The federal budget changes to depreciation tax laws do not apply if you buy the property in a corporate tax entity, a super fund (note that self-managed super funds do not apply here) or a large unit trust.
+In other words, you can still buy a second-hand property in a company name and claim depreciation.

 You can buy a second-hand property in a super fund – as long as it’s a large one – and a large trust can buy a property as long as it has 300 members

 or more, and claim depreciation on that property.

 7. How do the depreciation law changes work regarding commercial property?

 The changes only relate to residential property.
 Commercial, industrial, retail and other non-residential properties are not affected, so you can still buy a second-hand office or similar and continue to claim the second-hand carpet, precisely as you could before.
 As I’ve explained above, you can’t do this for residential property.

 8. If I build a brand new investment property, how will the change in depreciation law work?

 If you engage a builder to build a brand-new house or do the work yourself and it remains an investment property, you will still be able to claim depreciation on both the structure and the plant and equipment items.

 This is because it’s brand new and was brand new when you installed that oven.
 Therefore, you can still claim it because the asset’s cost is known.